Google Cloud has two services for storing and managing container images:

 Container Registry service account

 When you enable the Container Registry API, Container Registry adds a service account to your project.
-This service account has the following name:
+This service account has the following ID:

 This Container Registry service account is designed specifically for Container Registry to perform its service duties on your project.
-Google owns this account, but it is specific to your project and is listed in the Service Accounts and IAM sections of the Cloud Console.
+Google manages this account, but it is specific to your project.

 If you delete this service account or change its permissions, certain Container Registry features will not work correctly.
 You should not modify roles or delete the account.